How to Plan for Murphy’s Law When Traveling

 Not all outcomes are as positive as this one, which is why teaching users about backups and offline storage is so important.
 They can really help out in emergencies.
 It’s not a matter of if but when something will go wrong.

 I know that anyone who has spent any time in IT support can rattle off similar stories, and these are the tales we use to remind our users why it’s best to avoid storing all your data locally.
-With a file storage service like ShareFile, you can keep your data in the cloud and sync it directly to the local drive.
+Find a file storage solution that works with your company’s needs along with your security requirements, you can keep your data in the cloud and sync it directly to the local drive.
 This allows users to access their data from any machine or mobile device.
 Finding any such tool that can prevent the headaches of data loss will always be a benefit to the user.

 So before someone travels, remind them that Murphy’s law is always out there waiting.